jonandernovella/prompt-engineering/exercises/image_generation.md

 Thinking of the prompt as a set of keywords, there are some general components we can think of.
 In the example above, we added key words which tried to control the _medium_ the image looks to be created in.
 Other good words can be `pencil drawing`, `crayon drawing`, `oil painting`, `black and white photograph`, `watercolor`, `vector illustration` etc. Also adding adjectives describing this like `wet oil painting` or `blue pencil drawing`

 ### style modifiers
 You can modify the style in other ways, a common example is to add `in the style of X`, where `X` is the name of some prolific artist.
-Other commonly used words are based on popular online art communities like `art station`, `deviant art`.
+Other commonly used words are based on popular online art communities like `art station` or `deviant art`.
 While these are more subtle in style, they will tend to generate images which might be popular in these communities.

-Other style modifiers are those that describe something about the image such as `sloppy`, `exquisite`, `high resolution`, `4k`, `old`, `antique`.
+Other style modifiers are those that describe something about the image such as `sloppy`, `exquisite`, `high resolution`, `4k`, `old`, `antique` or `photorealistic`.

 ### Subject and scene
 You might have a subject in mind, but it often helps with overall quality if you also express the scene of the subjects.
-So instead of just `fluffy cat`, it could be `fluffy cat on a sofa`.
+So instead of just `fluffy cat`, it could be `fluffy cat on a sofa` and instead of just `samurai duck` it could be `samurai duck on a battlefield`

+### Fixing the image
+You might notice that some parts of the image looks weird, for example the eyes of a fluffy cat you generated.
+Adding extra words like `perfectly detailed eyes` or `hands with five fingers` might make the generation care more about these details.

 ## Excercise 1 - splash image for presenation